nainkristy/PowerSurge/README.md

 pip install -r requirements.txt
 ```

-The device running the backend should be on the same network as the outlet.
 Run the backend:

 ```py
 python main.py <api_host> [port]
 ```

+**!
+The device running the backend should be on the same network as the outlet.**